OCP Delta Lake¶

 OCP Delta Lake server platform is a component of multi-host server system Yosemite-V3.
 Both were announced by Facebook and Intel in OCP virtual summit 2020.

-Delta Lake server is a single socket Cooper Lake Scalable Processor server.
+Delta Lake server is a single socket Cooper Lake Scalable Processor (CPX-SP) server.

-The Yosemite-V3 program has reached DVT exit.
-Facebook, Intel and partners jointly develop FSP/coreboot/LinuxBoot stack on Delta Lake as an alternative solution.
-This development is moving toward EVT exit equivalent status.
+The Yosemite-V3 system is in mass production.
+Facebook, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
+The OSF solution is based on FSP/coreboot/LinuxBoot stack.
+The OSF solution reached DVT exit equivalent status.

 - Microcode: Available through github.com:otcshare/Intel-Generic-Microcode.git.